-During his two-week research residency at Critical Path, international choreographer and performer Dinis Machado (SE/PT) has invited local choreographers Dan Daw (UK/AU) and Brooke Stamp (AU) to each create a short piece to be part of his ongoing project Barco Dance Collection.
+During his two-week development residency at Critical Path, international choreographer and performer Dinis Machado (SE/PT) invited local choreographers Dan Daw (UK/AU) and Brooke Stamp (AU) to each create a short piece to be part of his ongoing project Barco Dance Collection.

 Barco Dance Collection is a research project that Dinis runs parallel to his activity as a choreographer to map and investigate the practices of different choreographers work he is curious about.
 Dinis invites other choreographers to make short dances (10 to 15 min) that he himself will perform.
 It is a collection of dances rather than a collection of dance performances (in the interdisciplinary sense of a stage performance where the light, the sound, the set and the costumes build something together).
 The proposal for the choreographers is to think that the space where each dance happens is not in the room we are in but within the body itself.
 This is a collection of dances where dance is looked at and worked on as something autonomous.

-On Saturday 24 June at 2pm, Dinis will present for the first time, the entire collection of 14 pieces including the premiere of the two new Australian works.
+On Saturday 24 June, Dinis presented, for the first time, the entire collection of 14 pieces including the premiere of the two new Australian works at the Drill Hall.

 The collection also consists of dances by Lucy Suggate (UK), Vicky Malin (UK), Robbie Synge (UK), Katerina S. Andreou (GR/FR), Javiera Péon-Veiga (CL), Elisabete Finger (BR), Rosalind Goldberg (SE), Rebecka Stillman (SE), Rachel Tess (US/SE), Jorge Gonçalves (DE/PT), Ali Moini (IR/FR), Miguel Jaime(UY/AR).